 The windowpane test is a standard baker’s trick to check if the dough has sufficient gluten development.
 Every now and then, stop kneading your dough.
 Pluck of a bit of dough and stretch it slowly into a thin, translucent membrane (or “windowpane”).
 If the dough doesn’t tear, the gluten have developed sufficiently and you can stop kneading.
 The nonnevotten dough, is fairly enriched with fats though.
 This inhibits the formation of the gluten.
 Reaching the stage that the windowpane test passes may take a long time of kneading, or you may feel that it is just not really getting quite there.
 That is okay.

 Aside: A word on flour

 I use bread flour for making these nonnevotten with 11 – 14 % of protein.
 All-purpose flour will have a gluten content towards the low-end of this range at 9.5 – 11 % protein.
-Do not use cake flour that has a lower protein content as low as 6 %.
+Do not use cake flour, because that has a lower protein content as low as 6 %.
 It does not have sufficient protein for proper dough to develop.

 Things to try